ansrivas/voting-nos-dapp/README.md

 9. Build your first simple smart contract to add two numbers:

     ```
-    neo> build /custom-smart-contracts/add.py
+    neo> build /custom-smart-contracts/voting.py

-    [I 180510 11:14:28 BuildNRun:48] Saved output to /custom-smart-contracts/add.avm
+    [I 180510 11:14:28 BuildNRun:48] Saved output to /custom-smart-contracts/voting.avm
     ```

 10. Now you need to import this contract.
 This deploys this smart-contract in your privatenet.
 Here you will notice that your smart contract accepts `07=String` and `10=Array` as input and return `02=Integer` as output. `True` is to say that you will `testinvoke` your smartcontract.

     ```
-    neo> import contract /custom-smart-contracts/add.avm 0710 05 True False
+    neo> import contract /custom-smart-contracts/voting.avm 0710 05 True False
     ```

-11. Once you will import this contract, give it some useful name like `addContract`.
+11. Once you will import this contract, give it some useful name like `voting1`.
 You can skip the rest by pressing <kbd>enter</kbd> key.

     ```
     Please fill out the following contract details:
-    [Contract Name] > addContract
+    [Contract Name] > voting1
     ```

 12. Immediately after this step you will get a contract hash which will uniquely identify your smart-contract.
 Take a note of it and write it down somewhere to be used later. **Notice the last line below**

     ```
     Please fill out the following contract details:
-  [Contract Name] > addContract
+  [Contract Name] > voting1
   [Contract Version] >
   [Contract Author] >
   [Contract Email] >
   [Contract Description] >
   Creating smart contract....
-                   Name: addContract
+                   Name: voting1
                 Version:
                  Author:
                   Email: